Tselot8/airbnb-clone-project/README.md

 The Airbnb Clone Project is a backend system designed to replicate the core functionality of a booking platform like Airbnb.
 It focuses on building a robust backend to manage user interactions, property listings, bookings, and payments using technologies like Django, PostgreSQL, and GraphQL.
 The project aims to provide hands-on experience in backend systems, database design, API development, and application security to create a scalable and efficient platform.

 ## 👥 Team Roles
-- ➡️ **Backend Developer**: Implements API endpoints, designs database schemas, and handles business logic to support features like user authentication and property management.
+- **Backend Developer**: Implements API endpoints, designs database schemas, and handles business logic to support features like user authentication and property management.
-- ➡️ **Database Administrator**: Designs and optimizes the PostgreSQL database, including indexing and caching, to ensure efficient data storage and retrieval.
+- **Database Administrator**: Designs and optimizes the PostgreSQL database, including indexing and caching, to ensure efficient data storage and retrieval.
-- ➡️ **DevOps Engineer**: Manages deployment, scaling, and CI/CD pipelines using tools like Docker and GitHub Actions to streamline development and ensure reliability.
+- **DevOps Engineer**: Manages deployment, scaling, and CI/CD pipelines using tools like Docker and GitHub Actions to streamline development and ensure reliability.
-- ➡️ **QA Engineer**: Tests backend functionalities to ensure they meet quality standards and work seamlessly across user management, bookings, and payments.
+- **QA Engineer**: Tests backend functionalities to ensure they meet quality standards and work seamlessly across user management, bookings, and payments.
+- **Frontend Developer**: Consumes REST/GraphQL APIs, integrates authentication and state management, and implements error handling (not included in this repository).
+- **UI/UX Designer**: User flows and wireframes that inform API needs and data shapes (not included in this repository).
+- **Project Manager**: Manages scope, timelines, stakeholder communication, risk tracking.

 ## ⚙️ Technology Stack
 - ✅ **Django**: A Python web framework used to build secure and scalable RESTful APIs for the application.
 - ✅ **Django REST Framework**: Provides tools for creating and managing RESTful APIs to handle CRUD operations.
 - ✅ **PostgreSQL**: A relational database for storing data related to users, properties, bookings, reviews, and payments.
-- ✅ **GraphQL**: Enables flexible and efficient querying of data for seamless frontend-backend integration.
+- ✅ **GraphQL**: Provides flexible and efficient querying of data for seamless frontend-backend integration.
 - ✅ **Celery**: Handles asynchronous tasks like sending notifications or processing payments.
 - ✅ **Redis**: Supports caching and session management to improve performance.
 - ✅ **Docker**: Ensures consistent development and deployment environments through containerization.